BP PLC executives planned to contain the oil spill in the Gulf of Mexico using a small containment structure, which they call a top hat.

-In other spill response efforts, BP is applying chemical dispersants on the subsea oil leaks to help break up the oil so that it can degrade before reaching the surface.
+In other spill response efforts, BP applied chemical dispersants on the subsea oil leaks to help break up the oil so that it can degrade before reaching the surface.
 Meanwhile, controlled burns are being done on open water to eliminate some of the oil slick before it reaches shore.

 Skimming vessels and booms also are being used to prevent much of the oil from reaching shore.
-Airplanes also are spraying chemical dispersants on oil after it reaches the water’s surface.
-Oil has been reported reaching the shore in Louisiana and Alabama.
+Airplanes are spraying chemical dispersants on oil after it reaches the water's surface.

-USCG Commandant Adm.
-Thad W. Allen, MMS Director S. Elizabeth Birnbaum, Department of Homeland Security Secretary Janet Napolitano, and Department of the Interior Secretary Ken Salazar signed an order convening the joint investigation, which is classified as a Coast Guard Marine Board of Investigation.
+USCG Comm.
+Adm.
+Thad W. Allen, MMS Director S. Elizabeth Birnbaum, Department of Homeland Security Secretary Janet Napolitano, and Interior Secretary Salazar signed an order convening the joint investigation, which is classified as a Coast Guard Marine Board of Investigation.

 USCG and MMS share jurisdiction for the investigation of casualties occurring on the Outer Continental Shelf.
 Upon completion of the joint investigation, the team will issue a single report simultaneously to both agencies.

-Other congressional hearings and investigations into the cause of the accident and spill are going on this week in Washington, DC (see related story, p.
+Other congressional hearings and investigations into the cause of the accident and spill are ongoing in Washington, DC (see related story, p.
 26)

 Salazar, Chu visit BP